FAMILY & FAMILY TREE BRANCHES |

 www.angelfire.com/bc2/valerie/

 The following information is being made available with the hope of making contact with others researching the same families.
 The information contained on these pages is a combination on many family members work, all working towards the same goal of establishing our Family Tree.
 These pages are still under construction but eventually I hope to cover the following names:- McGREGOR, POWELL, BLAKE, COOPER, SHEPHERD, EVANS, WATT, HALL, NOUD, SULLIVAN, SEXTON, HASSETT, APPLEYARD, McLEAN, GRACE, WARN, DAWSON, BREMER/BRAMMER, HARRISON, WHEATLEY, FERGUSON, CURRAN, GORE, AGNEW, BOLTON, MILLER, JACKSON, ARNDELL and ARUNDEL, many other names will be associated with these names by marriage.
-Posted at 2:22pm on Sun, Jul 05 2009

 |